SmileCat42/LinkedList-Structure-2103/README.md

 <h2 style="text-indent: 2em; text-decoration: underline;">Content Received</h2>
 1. Understand linkedlist 1 way and linkedlist 2 ways structure how to work, how are they different
 <br>2.
 Know the limitation of linkedlist structure, including work with algorithm that necessary to enter the loop for traversing node
 <br>3.
-Gain experience using various algorithms, and learn to import java.util.ArrayList to understand the differences between array and ArrayList
+Gain experience using various algorithms, and learn to import java.util.LinkedList to understand the differences between regular linkedlist and java.util.linkedlist
 <br>4.
 Enable students to analyze and choose the most appropriate algorithm to apply effectively with different types of array operations

 <br>
 <br>
 <h2 style="text-indent: 2em; text-decoration: underline;">Code Explanation</h2>
-📄<a href="src/CodeExplanation/GHlinkedlist.pdf" target="_blank">open report code explanation</a>
+📄 <a href="src/CodeExplanation/GHlinkedlist.pdf" target="_blank">open report code explanation</a>
 <br><br>    **manually created
 <br>
 <br>